CoderFemi/MicroservicesBootcamp/README.md

 - `kubectl logs <podName>` // Show logs for a pod
 - `kubectl delete <object> <objectName>` // Delete an object
 - `kubectl rollout restart deployment <deploymentName>` // This restarts a deployment using an updated image (new version) pulled from dockerhub.

+#### Skaffold
+Skaffold watches for changes to kubernetes config files (yaml) and automatically applies it to the running cluster.
+It also ensures that anytime the app source code is updated, it is immediately synced to the appropriate container running inside the cluster.

 ## TYPESCRIPT